-During your vacation, you will stay at the historic Castello di Montalero, in the heart of the Monferrato region.
+During your vacation, you will stay at the historic Castello di Montalero, in the heart of the Monferrato region of Piemonte.
 Castello di Montalero is a beautiful building with much history going back to the 11th century, although the present building was constructed on the old castle foundations around 1720.

 The castello was originally built for the Marquis di Casale, Teodore II Paleologo in 1188 whose family, until 1634, ruled the fiefdom of what was then Mons Laurus, later becoming Montalerius until being given its current name of Montalero.
 Through marriage, the castello and its estate passed through the Mazzetti family who, in 1656, successfully defended the castello from an attack by French-backed troops of the Duke of Modena during one of the many regional feuds and minor wars of that period.
 The Mazzetti family remained feudal lords until 1795 when the last remaining female heir, Gaetana Rosalia Mazzetti married into the Calcamuggi family who retained ownership until the estate was sold to the Marquis Ricci di Cereseto in 1902.

 Today, the Castello di Montalero is privately owned and has undergone major restoration, under the supervision of the Italian Cultural and Heritage ministry.
 This important work included bringing together the heritage of the Castello and modern day needs in a sympathetic way to ensure the long term survival of this small part of Italian cultural history.